emiliebarnard/discord-bot/index.markdown

 # Before You Start
 This quickstart guide assumes the following:
 1. You use and understand Discord.
-2. You own your own Discord server or hold administrator privledges for a Discord server.
+2. You own your own Discord server or hold administrator privileges for a Discord server.
 3. You understand the basics of Python or a similar programming language.
 4. You have the latest version of Python installed on your computer.